 It’s always useful to have a breakdown of what your bills are, when they come out and, crucially, how long it's been since you last reviewed the cost.
 While very few of us enjoy taking that cold, hard look at our bank accounts, it's always better to have a clear picture than ignore things and hope for the best.
 No one wants to be a financial ostrich.

-Let's walkthrough how to bolster your budget.
+Let's walk through how to bolster your budget.

 First up on our budget list is your bills.
 We all have them (unfortunately), but just because seeing electricity, water, insurance etc. coming out of our account isn't all that fun, doesn't mean we should ignore it.
 Take a look at your bills and see if they've increased over the past 12 months.

-There are some bills you can’t change, but you might be able to see where you could save money by paying in one go, if that’s feasible.
-For other bills there are ways you can make sure you’re not paying over the odds.
+There are some bills you can’t change, but you might be able to see where you could save money by paying in one go if that’s feasible.
+For other bills, there are ways you can make sure you’re not paying over the odds.

-Comparison sites now offer really good switching services for utilities, insurances, phone, broadband and TV deals.
+Comparison sites now offer really good switching services for utilities, insurance, phone, broadband and TV deals.
 Some sites even offer to do a lot of the legwork for you and automatically review your options when deals come to an end.
 Make sure you're aware of the latest and greatest deals to cut your bills down to size.

-Most of us hold a lot of negative ideas about debt, but the truth is debt and borrowing are a normal part of a healthy financial set up.
+Most of us hold a lot of negative ideas about debt, but the truth is debt and borrowing are a normal part of a healthy financial set-up.
 As long as it's manageable and you’re not paying over the odds, debt is a useful way of reaching your financial goals.

-Ok, so how we keep on top of borrowing?
+Ok, so how do we keep on top of borrowing?
 Take some time to review what credit card, store card or loan balances you might have.
 Even check over your mortgage deal, if you have one.
 See if there is any flexibility when it comes to moving debt – can you save any money on repayments or get a better interest rate?
 Can you work out a plan to pay off more to reduce how much you end up paying back?